sachaheath/markdown-cv/index.md

 ## __Currently__

 I am a Biodiversity Postdoctoral Fellow with the Living Earth Collaborative---with mentors at Saint Louis University, Washington University, and the Saint Louis Zoo.
 In collaboration with St. Louis Audubon's Bring Conservation Home program I am studying the effectiveness of residential native plant gardens in improving functional bird habitat along an urbanization gradient.
-I remain actively involved in conservation in agroecological systems, specifically transfering ecological information between researchers and farmers.
+I remain actively involved in conservation in agroecological systems, specifically transferring ecological information between researchers and farmers.

 ## __Education__